keu/docs/learn/airflow-kafka.md

     from airflow_provider_kafka.operators.await_message import AwaitKafkaMessageOperator
     ```

-2. Copy and past the following code at the end of your DAG:
+2. Copy and paste the following code at the end of your DAG:

     ```python
     def await_function(message):